ELEMENTARY SCHOOL TESTS

 The Texas Education Agency (TEA) has established a phase-in approach for STAAR performance standards that will increase over time.
 On August 21, 2014, the Commissioner of Education informed districts that the initial academic performance standards, known as Phase-in 1, will continue for the 2014-2015 school year.
 Phase-in 1 has been used since STAAR was implemented to allow students and schools to adjust to the new testing system.

-TEA plans to implement Phase-in 2 performance standards in the 2015-2016 school year, and Phase-in 3 performance standards will be implemented beginning in the 2018–2019 school year.
+TEA has implemented Phase-in 2 performance standards for the 2015-2016 school year, and plans to implement Phase-in 3 performance standards beginning in the 2018–2019 school year.
 The final recommended performance standards will be implemented in the 2021–2022 school year.
 Read the TEA press release on STAAR performance standards.

-Revised mathematics TEKS are being implemented during the 2014-2015 school years in grades kindergarten through 8.
+Revised mathematics TEKS were implemented during the 2014-2015 school years in grades kindergarten through 8.
 Therefore, performance standards for STAAR grades 3-8 mathematics exams will not be established until after the spring administration.
 Read the TEA press release about the mathematics requirement.

 How does STAAR™ affect promotion to the next grade level?